AnastasiiaBodnar/AnastasiiaBodnar/README.md

 # Hi there!
 I'm Anastasiia 👋

+A student and **Junior Full-Stack Web Developer** passionate about building responsive, user-friendly web applications.
-I’m a student currently pursuing my career as a **Junior Full-Stack Web Developer**.
-I love working with both frontend and backend technologies to create complete and responsive web solutions.
+I enjoy working with both frontend and backend technologies to turn ideas into real digital experiences.

 ## 🧩 Tech Stack